blmoore/3dgenome/README.md

 # Dependencies

-A pre-built docker container with all required dependencies will be made available.
+A pre-built docker container with all required dependencies will be made available, but the below dependencies should all be straightforward to install.
+Scripts should run on OS X and other Unix-based systems.

 ## blmR